vprusso/toqito/docs/getting_started.rst

 You can also use :code:`pyenv` with :code:`virtualenv` `to manage different Python versions <https://github.com/pyenv/pyenv-virtualenv>`_.

 3. The preferred way to install the :code:`toqito` package is via :code:`poetry` as it is a better dependency resolver compared to :code:`pip`.
-Currently, it would be better to avoid :code:`pip` in installing :code:`toqito` due to a slew of `known issues <https://github.com/vprusso/toqito/issues/207#issue-1962435853>`_ .
-But this involves installing an editable version of :code:`toqito` as described in the  :ref:`contrib_guide_reference-label`.
+An editable version of :code:`toqito` can be installed through the instructions provided in the :ref:`contrib_guide_reference-label`.

 If you prefer to not install an editable version of :code:`toqito`, use: